 Career Resources at Brown University

 Brown University has several resources available to postdoctoral researchers both on campus and online:

-Versatile PhD - New!
-Versatile PhD is a web-based community that demystifies nonacademic careers and provides peer and professional support for advanced graduate students and PhDs interested in careers beyond the academy.
+Versatile PhD - Versatile PhD is a web-based community that demystifies nonacademic careers and provides peer and professional support for advanced graduate students and PhDs interested in careers beyond the academy.
 Supported by subscriptions from member institutions, Versatile PhD allows you to network with "Versatile PhDs" in and out of the academy through web chat, career panel discussions, and related events.
 Learn how others have leveraged their graduate education for professional success!
 Access to Versatile PhD is password protected for members of the Brown University community.

 Massachusetts Biotechnology Council

 Brown is a member of the Massachusetts Biotechnology Council, an association of more than 650 biotechnology companies, universities, academic institutions and others dedicated to advancing cutting edge research.
 This enables those in the Brown community to access workshops, courses, networking opportunities, discounts, and more.
 Explore their website for more information and membership benefits.

 CareerLAB welcomes postdocs to attend their many programs.
 In collaboration with the Sheridan Center, the Academic Job Search Series covers the process, resources and timelines of conducting an effective job search for tenure track or other research positions in higher education.
 CareerLAB also offers programming related to career options beyond academia in business, government, non-profits and research settings.
 The graduate student sections on the CareerLAB website will be helpful for post-docs seeking either academic and non-academic job search.

 Writing Center provides individual and group writing support free of charge to any member of the Brown community.
 Writing Center staff help students with all stages of the writing process, from finding a topic through drafting, revising, and final editing.